thenumbernine/farm-game/README.md

 - sprites cast shadows on the ground?
 - bump-mapping on sprites?  parallax mapping?
 - limit the seed shop to a subset of all seeds.  maybe multiple seed shops?
+	- higher price for more exotic seeds?
 - selling produce option?
 	- trash bucket like SDV?  or is that too nonsense, that you can teleport stuff at any time for money.
 	- shipping box like SDV, but becuse you're not there to man the booth you always get ripped off.
 	- on-farm trade-depot, but only when the Mountainhome Caravan comes once a ... week.  or when customers come.  infrequently.
 	- farmers market, once a saturady or something.  or any day.  you get lots of customers and sell at higher price.
 		- later you can hire someone to man the booth for you and sell even more round-the-clock.
+- get seeds from fruit.
 - livestock.
 - fences and gates to keep livestock from getting away.
 - capure livestock in pokeballs and train them to fight.